eonx-com/easy-monorepo/packages/EasyWebhook/docs/middleware.md

 This middleware stores the webhook and webhook result in the configured stores after a response has been received from the webhook HTTP request.
 See [Stores](stores.md) for more information.

+### `SyncRetryMiddleware`

+If the webhook was sent synchronously, and it failed, this middleware retries sending the webhook.
+It provides a simple out-of-the-box solution for handling retries.
+However, we strongly recommend sending webhooks asynchronously, so your application is not blocked by retries.

 ## Middleware stack

 The following table show the middleware stack in priority order, with summaries of their actions: